Dr. Killian WalsheEmail: email@example.com

 Killian had previously worked with the APRG during the summer of 2014 and in the 2014/2015 academic year.

-Killian partakes in fundamental research into the structure of metals and metal oxides films.
-Primarily a Scanning Tunneling Microscope (STM) is used under Ultra High Vacuum (UHV) conditions to image the electron density at the surface of a material, interesting features and properties are then identified and analysed before being compared to computer simulated models.
+Killian's PhD thesis is titled "Surface Science of Oxidised Metals: Mo,Nb & Cu".
+In this work the electronic and structural properties of these thin-film oxide surfaces of these metals are investigated using Scanning Tunnelling Microscope (STM) under Ultra High Vacuum (UHV) conditions.
+Using STM, it is possible to image the electron density at the surface of a material, interesting features and properties are then identified and analysed before being compared to computer simulated models.
 Computer simulations are carried out using COMSOL Multiphysics and Density Functional Theory (DFT) simulations are performed using Quantum Espresso (PWscf).